Lower St’át’imcets Documentation

 Lower St’át’imcets, also known as Lillooet Salish, is an endangered Northern Interior Salish language spoken by less than 100 people in an area of southwest Interior British Columbia, Canada.
 St’át’imcets has two major dialects, the Upper and Lower dialects, which differ in syntax, phonology and lexicon, with a rich consonant inventory, with over 40 phonemes and 4 vowels.

-This deposit is a collection of recordings and documentation of both St’at’imcets and English conversation, storytelling, hymns, prayers, singing, dancing, and a depiction of the participants and the communities’ environment in images.
+This collection is a collection of recordings and documentation of both St’at’imcets and English conversation, storytelling, hymns, prayers, singing, dancing, and a depiction of the participants and the communities’ environment in images.
 Video recordings were made.
 The collection contains audio files, made mostly at the same time as the video recordings.
 Finally, there are sample drafts of videos with subtitles in English and in St’at’imcets.
 Some metadata is also available providing information about the files and the project’s participants.

 Acknowledgement and citation